 Choose a name

-The business name you choose for your PLLC must meet both NYDOS and NYSED requirements.
+The business name you choose for your PLLC must meet the requirements of both NYDOS and the professional licensing authority.
+For all professionals other than lawyers, the licensing authority is the New York State Education Department (NYSED).

 NYDOS has three main requirements for NY PLLC names: